threefoldtech/info_grid/src/roadmap/releasenotes/tfgrid_release_3_8_0.md

 - Added [Third Party Billing Services](https://github.com/threefoldtech/tfchain/blob/12bc8842c7c321d22e36667a91dfc5d3c7d04ab8/substrate-node/pallets/pallet-smart-contract/service_consumer_contract_flow.md), allowing defining contracts between TFChain users for a service and the billing.
 - Reworked billing flow, see  [details here](https://github.com/threefoldtech/tfchain/issues/269).
 - Infrastructure wise, we have integrated [Firesquid](https://docs.subsquid.io/), which is showing promising improvements in regards of the storage and data syncing.
-- Added Bugfixes around data validations and improving migrations see details on [TFChain's Milestone Nr.
-8](https://github.com/threefoldtech/tfchain/milestone/8)
+- Added Bugfixes around data validations and improving migrations

-For more detailed information on this component release, please see [TFChain v2.2.0 Milestone](https://github.com/threefoldtech/tfchain/milestone/8).

 ### ZOS v3.4.0
 This release was mainly focused on the stabilization of ZOS, Monitoring Support, upgrading components and fixing bugs as described below: